bright/new-www/content/jobs/senior-fullstack-developer-rn.md

 👉 deep working experience with Node.js (NestJS) and React (Next.js)

+👉 experience with AI tools for coding, testing, and documentation, and helping teammates in resolving common technical issues

 👉 solid knowledge of databases (both SQL and NoSQL solutions)

 👉 strong understanding of HTTP protocol, REST APIs, and web communication patterns